sola-studio/.github/profile/README.md

 ### Interface Clarity

 Structured review of screens, wording, and flows — mapping where users hesitate, stop, or misread.
-Available as a scoped UI/UX Review, or as Conversion & Accessibility Series for a single defined conversion flow, with a practical first layer of accessibility included.

-### Web Accessibility

-Web Accessibility as part of the interface — where forms, flows, states, and components fall short of WCAG-based expectations.
-Covers review, implementation scoping, and selected frontend remediation.

 ### UI Implementation